fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 #### Integration Protocols

-Home Integration protocol allow other devices to interact with BeoLiving Intelligence.
+Home Integration protocol allow other devices to interact with _BLI_.
 This protocol is used by mobile applications or by other home automation controllers.

 Home Integration protocol provides two-way control of all resource types.
 This protocol can be enabled on the local network, with mandatory